bhuvan21/SenseBorg/README.md

 ## Results
 After a first experiment, the hypothesis that the wearing of this belt would result in an increase in the wearer's sense of balance, was shown to be statistically significant.
 (Balance was tested via a sharpened Romberg Test, the belt was worn over a week period for 12 hours a day, the statistical difference was measured via a T-test, and the final p < 0.01)
 A full writeup of this experiment will be made available soon for specific information on methodology and data analysis.
+Hopefully, a second iteration of this experiment will be conducted over the summer!